Building insulators install or apply special material to buildings or equipment to prevent or reduce heat, cold, air, sound or moisture loss.

 - building industry work such as carpentry

-Building insulators need to be fit, healthy and strong, as the work involves climbing and lifting.
-They also need to be comfortable working in confined spaces and at heights, as they may need to crawl through small spaces under buildings and above ceilings.
+Building insulators need to be fit, healthy and strong as the work involves climbing and lifting.
+They also need to be able to work in confined spaces and at heights.

 Find out more about training